Serbian Progressive Party: 2014–2016: First SNS-led government

 In January 2016, Vučić announced that parliamentary elections will be held in April 2016.
-Der Standard, an Austrian daily newspaper, stated that "he [Vučić] now has an absolute majority, and he wants to insure it for the next four years".
+Der Standard, an Austrian daily newspaper, stated that "[Vučić] now has an absolute majority, and he wants to ensure it for the next four years".
 Vučić stated that the reason behind the snap election was to "ensure a fresh mandate to push European Union accession".
 SNS began its campaign in late February 2016.
 In early March, President Nikolić dissolved the National Assembly and scheduled the parliamentary elections for 24 April 2016.
-This time, SNS took part under the "Serbia Is Winning" banner, while individuals from the Party of United Pensioners of Serbia (PUPS) and Serbian People's Party (SNP) were also on its ballot list, including individuals from parties that took part with SNS in the 2014 election.
+This time, SNS took part under the "Serbia Is Winning" banner, while individuals from the Party of United Pensioners of Serbia (PUPS) and Serbian People's Party (SNP) were also present on its ballot list, including individuals from parties that took part with SNS in the 2014 election.
 It was also reported that Aleksandar Martinović would replace Babić as the head of the SNS parliamentary group.
-During the campaign, SNS expressed its support for the European Union and military neutrality, while maintaining cooperation with NATO, and ensuring economic reforms, and a Western-type economy.
+During the campaign, SNS expressed its support for the European Union and military neutrality, while maintaining cooperation with NATO, and ensuring economic reforms and a Western-type economy.
 The Organisation for Security and Co-operation in Europe (OSCE) noted that billboards and posters that promoted SNS were dominant during the campaign.
 In the parliamentary election, the SNS-led coalition won a majority of 131 seats in the National Assembly.
 Simultaneously, the provincial election was held in Vojvodina, in which SNS won 63 out of 120 seats in the Assembly of Vojvodina.
 Florian Bieber, a Luxembourgian political scientist, noted that "the landslide victory did not come as a surprise".
 DS, DSS, the Social Democratic Party (SDS), Liberal Democratic Party (LDP), League of Social Democrats of Vojvodina (LSV), Dveri, and Enough is Enough (DJB), all whom were in opposition to SNS, claimed that SNS allegedly stole the elections.

-Shortly after the election, opposition parties organsed a protest in Belgrade.
+Shortly after the election, opposition parties organised a protest in Belgrade.
 Another series of anti-government protests began in Belgrade in May 2016 after the demolition of private objects in Savamala, an urban neighbourhood in Belgrade where the Belgrade Waterfront project is supposed to be built.
 The NDB initiative organised the protests which ended up lasting until October 2016.
 Vučić was re-elected president of SNS in May 2016.
 Igor Mirović was elected president of the Government of Vojvodina in June 2016.
 Vučić was given the mandate by President Nikolić to form a government, which he did with SPS in August 2016.
 Ana Brnabić, an openly lesbian and independent politician, was appointed minister in the Vučić's cabinet.
 In December 2016, Vučić affirmed that he would not run in the 2017 presidential election, although he also stated that the main body of SNS would decide its presidential candidate.